 Friends Life t20: David Willey revels in Northants' trophy glory

-Northamptonshire all-rounder David Willey admitted he had turned in a "once in a lifetime" performance as he starred with bat and ball as they won the Friends Life t20 title.
+Northamptonshire all-rounder David Willey revels in a "once in a lifetime" performance in the Friends Life t20 final.

 Willey smashed 60 from 27 balls before taking 4-9 in his bowling spell, with his last three wickets closing out the match with a hat-trick as Northants defeated Surrey by 102 runs in the final at Edgbaston.

 The victory marked the county's first trophy success since 1992, when they beat Leicestershire in the final of the Natwest Bank Trophy.